 Independent India has witnessed a similar sense of righteous nationalism permeating from the small Sikh community that remains in the forefront of every national endeavour, be it safeguarding of the sovereignty of the nation or contributing to its progress and prosperity.
 All of this finds motivation, in no small measure, from the story of the young Sahibzadas’

-The story of the Sahibzadas’, needs to be disseminated far and wide within India and across the world as a true example of standing up for what is just and righteous.
-Effort needs to be directed towards this end by the Sikh community and its institutions as also by the Indian government and other cultural bodies of the nation.
-There is a need institute studies, create literature and make all efforts to disseminate the historical facts in a manner that they motivate all humanity.
+There was a long standing need to disseminate the story of the Sahibzadas’ far and wide within India and across the world as a true example of standing up for what is just and righteous.
+Effort directed towards this end by the Sikh community and by the Indian government have resulted in 26 December being observed as “Veer Bal Diwas.”
+Now the story of the Sahibzadas is being narrated all across the nation in schools, colleges, institutions and communities and is motivating all humanity, especially the youth.

 (Jaibans Singh is a reputed columnist and author.
 E-mail: firstname.lastname@example.org)